petesouth/javawebserver/README.md

 Guidelines for how to contribute to the project.

-#### TODO:  Add middleware - things like jwt token support for APIS, method logging, etc.
+#### Middleware can be added for things like jwt token support for APIS, method logging, etc.

+note the example of logging middleware I made in this example in com.shyhumangames.app.App